Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Torsion over number fields of degree or

 \subsection{Possible odd orders of points}

 \begin{lemma} There are no $\Q$-curves over number fields of degree $5$ or $7$ with a point of order $35$. \end{lemma}

-\begin{proof} If $E$ is such a $\Q$-curve, then by \Cref{slozeni} there would be a rational elliptic curve with a $35$-isogeny over an extension of degree $5$ or $7$, which is impossible by \cite[Theorem 1.3]{ja}. \end{proof}
+\begin{proof} If $E$ is such a $\Q$-curve, then there exists an elliptic curve with rational $j$-invariant in the isogeny class with a $35$-isogeny over an extension of degree $5$ or $7$, which is impossible by \cite[Theorem 1.3]{ja}. \end{proof}

 \begin{lemma} There are no $\Q$-curves over number fields of degree $5$ or $7$ with a point of order $15$ or $21$. \end{lemma} \begin{proof} Suppose that there is a $\Q$-curve $E$ over a number field $K$ of degree $5$ or $7$ with a point of order $15$ over an extension of degree $5$ or $7$.
-Then we can copy the proof of \Cref{eliminiraj15} to conclude that we must do the following for each of the four curves $E''$ from the class 1600.i:
+Then an elliptic curve with rational $j$-invariant in the isogeny class has a quadratic twist which has a rational $15$-isogeny or a $21$-isogeny.
+We can now copy the proof of \Cref{eliminiraj15} to conclude that we must do the following for each of the four curves $E''$ from the class 1600.i:

 \begin{itemize} \item List all index $5$ or $7$ subgroups $H$ of $\rho_{E'', 15}(G_\Q)$. \item In each of the subgroups $H$ from the list, find a matrix $A$ such that at least one matrix among $A \pmod 3$, $A \pmod 5$ doesn't have $1$ as an eigenvalue, and at least one matrix among $A \pmod 3$, $A \pmod 5$ doesn't have $-1$ as an eigenvalue. \end{itemize}